pkdone/paul-genai-test-tools-ts/README.md

 ## Application to LLM Authentication Notes

+In all cases, first ensure you have enabled the required model for the requried cloud region via the cloud provider's LLM configuration capability.

 ### OpenAI / Azure GPT

 Specify your API key for your own OpenAI or Azure GPT service in `.env`.